11 Secrets for Getting Rid of Headaches

-Avoid Nitrates and Nitrites – These are common food preservatives in many processed meats like bacon, sausage, and hot dogs.
+- Avoid Nitrates and Nitrites – These are common food preservatives in many processed types of meat like bacon, sausage, and hot dogs.
 This is a preservative, but many people have an allergic reaction to them that causes headaches instead of hives.

 Secret #4: Get Rid of Your Migraine Headache